compomics/lesSDRF/README.md

-# SDRF_StreamlitApp
+# lesSDRF

-This github repository contains the code used to create the SDRF Streamlit application.
+This github repository contains the code used to create lesSDRF, the SDRF Streamlit application.

 The ontologies were downloaded in the format that was available and parsable.
 In obo format: